vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Tuesday 2026-02-17, I skipped jogging so as not to delay my meal too much after already experiencing slight delays for other reasons.
 I did not have strength exercises due on this day.

+## 2026-02-18: skipped jogging and strength exercises

+On Wednesday 2026-02-18, I skipped jogging and strength exercises, in the hope of being able to fit laundry in before rain resumed later in the evening.
+However, rain resumed earlier than anticipated, so I was not able to fit laundry in after all.
+I did do hand gripper exercises and humming-with-intermittent-pauses.